Ulm-IQO/qudi-core/docs/setup/jupyter.rst

 In this way you can write your own measurements scripts that employ qudi modules.
 This can be useful to configure a fully automated measurement sequence for example.
-You can read more about the qudi kernel on the `Integrated IPython kernel </docs/_build/html/404.html>`__ page.
+You can read more about the qudi kernel on the :ref:`Integrated IPython kernel <error>` page.

 --------------